Issues

 Education

-Public education is always a top issue in state and local politics.
-It is without question that a high quality public education is essential to the wellbeing of our communities.
-In New Hampshire today, there is a lot of concern about the way schools are funded and how that affects our communities and the quality of the schools in property poor areas of the state.
-In the second oldest state in the US, it is essential to realize that an exceptional educational system is one of biggest factors considered by businesses when deciding where to locate and by young families when deciding where they want to live and raise their families.
+Without question, a high-quality public education is essential to the well-being of our communities.
+Public investment in education always provides a positive return.
+In New Hampshire today, there is a lot of concern about the way schools are funded and how that affects our communities and the quality of the schools in property-poor areas of the state.
+With an aging population, it is essential to realize that an exceptional educational system is one of the biggest factors considered by businesses when deciding where to locate and by young families when deciding where they want to live and raise their families.
 It is vital that we find a way to adequately fund our schools that is fair to every community.

 Property Taxes